Prong4107/scalpel/docs/src/content/tute-aes.md

 The central terminal is now activated in the selected venv and can be used to install packages using pip in the usual way:
 {{< figure src="/screenshots/venv-pycryptodome.png" >}}

+We now have pycryptodome installed and we're ready to code our scalpel script.

 ---

-Now that we have pycryptodome, we can reimplement the encryption in Python like this:
+With pycryptodome, we can reimplement the encryption in Python like this:

 ```python
 from Crypto.Cipher import AES
 from Crypto.Hash import SHA256